psizou/ai_backend_application_2/README.md

 - `SERVER_PORT` - Server port (default: 8080)
 - `JWT_SECRET` - Secret key for JWT token generation
 - `JWT_EXPIRATION` - JWT token expiration time in milliseconds

-## Contributing

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.